bernsteining/chiphuit/README.md

 # chiphuit

 Yet another chip8 emulator, written in Rust compiled to WASM.
+Feel free to read the [blogpost](https://bernsteining.github.io/chiphuit/posts/writing_a_chip8_emulator_in_rust/) about how it works.

 # play